ORTools4MTEX/ORTools/README.md

 ##  Example scripts
 The world of martensitic transformation analysis can be difficult to navigate, which is why the **ORPlotter** library consists of plug-and-play functions to make life easier.
 To make things even more accessible, some example scripts are provided to demonstrate these functions *in action*.

 It is possible to run the example scripts from start to end, but we encourage to run the example scripts [in sections](https://mathworks.com/help/matlab/matlab_prog/run-sections-of-programs.html) to understand the relation between code and results.
+This will also help you to follow the comments, which give instructions on which choices to make in the interactive parts of the program and narrate the obtained plots and results.

 ### [Example 1](./scripts/ORPlotter_example1.m)
 #### Parent grain reconstruction and variant analysis in lath martensitic steel